Super Bowl Ads: Buy a beer for … a tiny organic farm?

 The ad was inspired by one Google employee’s grandfather and seemed to make an impression on game viewers – not to mention at least one of the lawmakers scrutinizing the tech giant.

-“I watched the #SuperBowl Ad by Google and cried,” tweeted U.S. Rep. Ted Lieu, a California Democrat.
-“Didn’t even know an Ad could do that.”
+”I watched the (hash)SuperBowl Ad by Google and cried,” tweeted U.S. Rep. Ted Lieu, a California Democrat. ”Didn’t even know an Ad could do that.”

 It was a somewhat risky approach for Google amid heightened concern over consumer privacy.
 Despite its poignancy, it depended on viewers not thinking much, or caring, about how Google would be selling ads off what the narrator was searching for on the web.